 The FHA supersedes any rule or regulation that HOAs might have regarding pets.
 Thus, HOAs cannot refuse a homeowner’s request for a service animal.
 You also cannot use your ‘no pet policy’ to deny a potential homeowner who has a service animal.

 Service Animals vs. Emotional Support Animals in HOAs

-Contrary to popular belief, service animals and emotional support animals are not the same thing.
+Contrary to popular belief, service animals and emotional support animals are not the same.
 Service animals receive a high level of training in order to perform disability-related tasks for their owner.
 For example, hearing dogs are trained to respond to a variety of sounds so that they can lead or alert their deaf owners.

 Emotional support animals do not require specialized training in order to provide emotional support for their owners.
 Also known as therapy animals, their purpose is to help alleviate the disability symptoms or effects of their owner.
 Emotional support dogs may be taught to remind owners with mental illness that it’s time to take their meds.

 Under the Americans with Disabilities Act (ADA), service animals and emotional service animals do not have the same rights.
 Both North and South Carolina follow the ADA, which permits the use of service animals in public areas and public housing.
-According to emotional support animal laws NC and SC, any animal that is not a service animal can be refused entry in such places.
+According to emotional support animal laws in NC and SC, any animal that is not a service animal can be refused entry in such places.